darinz/ML/03_advanced_classification/03_svm_margins.md

 We draw attention to Equation (6.5), which is called the **KKT dual complementarity** condition.
 Specifically, it implies that if $\alpha_i^* > 0$, then $g_i(w^*) = 0$.
 (I.e., the "$g_i(w) \leq 0$" constraint is active, meaning it holds with equality rather than with inequality.)
 Later on, this will be key for showing that the SVM has only a small number of "support vectors"; the KKT dual complementarity condition will also give us our convergence test when we talk about the SMO algorithm.

 **The Support Vector Connection**: This condition tells us that only the training points that lie exactly on the margin (where $g_i(w^*) = 0$) will have non-zero $\alpha_i^*$ values.
 These are the support vectors!

+## From Margin Intuition to Optimal Classification

+We've now explored the geometric and mathematical foundations of **margins** in support vector machines - understanding how margins provide both intuitive confidence measures and theoretical guarantees for robust classification.
+The concept of maximizing the margin between classes leads naturally to the question of how to find the **optimal margin classifier**.

+The key insight from our margin analysis is that large margins lead to better generalization and more robust classifiers.
+However, we need a systematic approach to find the hyperplane that maximizes the margin while correctly classifying all training points.

+This motivates our exploration of the **optimal margin classifier** - the mathematical formulation that finds the hyperplane with the largest possible margin.
+This optimization problem will lead us to the dual formulation, which naturally incorporates kernels and reveals the fundamental role of support vectors.

+The transition from margin concepts to optimal margin classification represents the bridge from geometric intuition to mathematical optimization - taking our understanding of why margins matter and turning it into a concrete algorithm for finding the best possible classifier.

+In the next section, we'll derive the optimal margin classifier and see how it naturally leads to the dual formulation that enables kernelization and reveals the elegant structure of support vectors.

+---

+**Previous: [Kernel Properties](02_kernel_properties.md)** - Understand the mathematical foundations that make kernels valid and learn how to design new kernels.

+**Next: [Optimal Margin Classifiers](04_svm_optimal_margin.md)** - Derive the optimal margin classifier and understand the dual formulation that enables kernelization.